Hamilton, Greinke remain on market after meetings

 "It seems like when people leave the winter meetings, there's a bit of a quiet period," Red Sox GM Ben Cherington said.
 "People kind of get out of the frenzy, maybe take a step back and realize that maybe something they were talking about isn't such a good idea.
 Sometimes things get close and never end up happening."

-Quite different from the days under previous owner Frank McCourt.
+Quite different from the days under the previous owner, Frank McCourt.

-"You couldn't get an agent to return a phone call," Colletti said.
+"You couldn't get an agent to return a phone call," Dodgers general manager Ned Colletti said.
 "Now you've got them lined out the door."

 "It just makes it tougher, more than two clubs," he said, adding he had a variety of trade and free-agent options.
 "There are a couple of big decisions that are going to impact the direction.
 We've narrowed it down, but there's still a couple ways we can go.
 Some of that is up to us, and some of that is up to the guys on the other side of the table."

-After exploring trades involving Dickey, Mets GM Sandy Alderson said it was possible the team could keep the knuckleballer without the sides agreeing to a new contract that runs beyond 2013.
+After exploring trades involving Dickey, Mets GM Sandy Alderson said it was possible the team could keep the knuckleballer without a deal for beyond 2013.

 "I don't think it's necessarily the optimum result, but it's a possible result," he said.